 What does the white paper define as "decent"?

-For the new minimum standards for rented housing, the government has outlined that a "decent" home needs to be "free from the most serious health and safety hazards, such as fall risks, fire risks, or carbon monoxide poisoning".
+For the new minimum standards for rented housing, the government has outlined in its white paper that a "decent" home needs to be "free from the most serious health and safety hazards, such as fall risks, fire risks, or carbon monoxide poisoning".